 However, Engravers like Xtool D1 & Snapmaker are always free to work with a rotary kit.

 If you need both laser cutting & laser engraving then you need two machines.
 One as a cutting plotter and the other for engraving.
-However, there is an engraver that offers a combination of both a CNC cutter and a laser engraver.
+However, an engraver offers a combination of a CNC cutter and a laser engraver.
 We have already written about the Snapmaker in our earlier publications but here’s why you should not buy a convertible engraver.

 - This is time-consuming.